-- If you turn on the camera while charging over a USB connection to a computer is in progress, the camera will establish a USB connection with the computer.
+If you turn on the camera while charging over a USB connection to a computer is in progress, the camera will establish a USB connection with the computer.
 Though charging normally should continue at this time, certain types of computers or connection environments may stop charging if supply power is low.
-This will be indicated by the camera's back lamp lighting green. - Charging is not performed while the connected computer is in the hibernate mode.
+This will be indicated by the camera's back lamp lighting green.